open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `ExtractPatterns(target, pattern)`

 The `ExtractPatterns` Converter returns a `pcommon.Map` struct that is a result of extracting named capture groups from the target string.
+If not matches are found then an empty `pcommon.Map` is returned.

 `target` is a Getter that returns a string. `pattern` is a regex string.